Skip to content

 • Configuration: Pydantic settings in backend/app/config/default.py, loaded via backend/app/core/config_manager.py from layered .env files (APP_ENV, repo root .env, .env.{APP_ENV}).

-• Auth: JWT plus HTTP-only cookies (/api/auth/login-json, register, OAuth via /api/auth/oauth/{provider}/…; dev uses API-port callback (OAUTH_REDIRECT_BASE_URL on :8000) and one-time redirect to Vue /oauth/handoffPRODUCTION_TLS.md.
-Cookie Secure and SameSite follow AUTH_COOKIE_* settings (see .env.example, PRODUCTION_TLS.md).
+• Auth: JWT plus HTTP-only cookies (/api/auth/login-json, register, OAuth via /api/auth/oauth/{provider}/…; dev uses API-port callback (OAUTH_REDIRECT_BASE_URL on :8000) and one-time redirect to Vue /oauth/handoffOPERATIONS.md — OAuth and authentication.
+Cookie Secure and SameSite follow AUTH_COOKIE_* settings (see .env.example, OPERATIONS.md — Production HTTPS).

-• RAG: backend/app/services/rag.pyRAG_ENGINE=chain (default in tests via conftest) uses a LangChain conversational retrieval chain; RAG_ENGINE=langgraph runs backend/app/services/graph/ with KB path condense → multi_query → retrieve → rerank → generate → format (web path skips rerank; see LANGGRAPH.md, WEB_RESEARCH.md).
+• RAG: backend/app/services/rag.pyRAG_ENGINE=chain (default in tests via conftest) uses a LangChain conversational retrieval chain; RAG_ENGINE=langgraph runs backend/app/services/graph/ with KB path condense → multi_query → retrieve → rerank → generate → format (web path skips rerank; see DESIGN.md — LangGraph KB path and Opt-in web research).

 • LangGraph streaming: When RAG_ENGINE=langgraph, /api/chat/stream emits a status event, runs the graph in a worker thread, then streams the buffered answer in paced chunks (not token-level Bedrock streaming).
 Use RAG_ENGINE=chain for astream_events TTFT.